buet-gd/Deep-DynaResGCN-community/README.md

 ```bash
 python setup.py install
 ```
-A Jupyter notebook [interactive-deep-G.ipynb](interactive-deep-G.ipynb) contains the code for training the model and analyzing the results.
+A Jupyter notebook [interactive.ipynb](interactive-deep-G.ipynb) contains the code for training the model and analyzing the results.